tbeauvais/bluemix-microservice-sample/README.md

 end
 ```

-##### Accessing Bluemix Services
+##### Accessing Cloud Foundry (Bluemix) Services
 Once a service is bound to your application(See the Deploy to Bluemix section) you can access it using the properties in the VCAP_SERVICES environment variable.
-This variable is added to the environment by Cloudfoundry.
+This variable is added to the environment by Cloud Foundry.

-The sample application shows how you can read the Redis information from the VCAP_SERVICES variable when running on Cloudfoundry, as well as using the default connection when running locally.
+The sample application shows how you can read the Redis information from the VCAP_SERVICES variable when running on Cloud Foundry, as well as using the default connection when running locally.
+See the ["Getting started with Redis service"](https://www.ng.bluemix.net/docs/#services/Redis/index.html) for more information.

 ```
 class RedisConnection